-Dental extraction near you is often required when a patient is struggling with overcrowding, severe cavities that cannot be addressed through root canal therapy, as well as loose teeth.
-If you’re about to undergo chemotherapy and have a tooth that shows a high risk of infection, our dentist may recommend an extraction.
+Dental extraction near you is often required if you are struggling with overcrowding, severe cavities that cannot be addressed through root canal therapy, as well as loose teeth.
+If you’re about to undergo chemotherapy and have a tooth that shows a high risk of infection, our dentist may also recommend an extraction.

 During your visit, our dentist near you will assess you carefully to determine the best type of extraction for you.
 Teeth may be removed in two ways—surgically or non-surgically.
 In non-surgical extraction, our dentist loosens the tooth and then pulls it from its socket using dental tools known as dental lever and forceps.
-For surgical extractions, our dentist cuts through the gum tissue to access an impacted tooth.
-Surgical extractions may also be necessary when a tooth is so severely decayed that there’s not much left to grasp onto.
+For surgical tooth extractions, our dentist cuts through the gum tissue to access the impacted tooth.
+Tooth extraction surgery may also be necessary when a tooth is so severely decayed that there’s not much left to grasp onto.

 For both procedures, we use anesthesia to alleviate pain and ensure you’re comfortable.